Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Impact of Cold-start

 \section{Impact of Cold-start}

-To show the impact of a cold-start on HCTN, we randomly removed the QoS record of a fixed percentage ($\xi$) of users/ services to simulate the cold-start situation.
-Our experiments present three different scenarios corresponding to the cold start generated in the following ways: (a) \emph{Cold-start Users (CU)}: where QoS observations of $\xi$\% of users were removed, (b) \emph{Cold-start Services (CS)}: where QoS records for $\xi$\% services were removed, and (c) \emph{Cold-start users and services Both (CB)}: where QoS observations for $\xi$\% of both users and services were removed.
-Fig. \ref{fig:coldstart_rt_tp} shows the results of these scenarios, and our key observations are summarized below:
+{To assess the impact of cold-start conditions on HCTN, we simulate controlled cold-start scenarios by randomly selecting a fixed percentage $\xi \in \{5,10,15,20\}$ of users or services and removing all their historical QoS records.
+Three evaluation settings are constructed: (a) \emph{Cold-start Users (CU)}, where QoS histories for $\xi\%$ of users are removed; (b) \emph{Cold-start Services (CS)}, where QoS histories for $\xi\%$ of services are removed; and (c) \emph{Cold-start Both (CB)}, where QoS histories for $\xi\%$ of both users and services are removed.
+After applying the respective cold-start mask, the model is trained using the remaining valid entries following the same train–validation–test protocol described in Section~IV of the main paper.
+For each $\xi$ and each scenario, the complete training and evaluation pipeline is repeated five times with different random selections, and the mean performance across the five runs is reported.} Fig. \ref{fig:coldstart_rt_tp} shows the results of these scenarios, and our key observations are summarized below: